notth4tcold/ad-skip/README.md

-AUTOGUI to click into youtube ad skip button using pyautogui and flask
+AUTOGUI to click into youtube ad skip button using pyautogui

 To run:

-pip install flask
 pip install pyautogui
+pip install pillow
+pip install pyscreeze==0.1.29

 python server.py

 OR

 change extension to .pyw and double click to run into windows background

-ALSO add this script to tampermonkey:
-- Better youtube-2025-01-14.user.js